snorkel-team/website/_use_cases/multitask_tutorial.md

     name="base_mlp", module_name="base_mlp", inputs=[("_input_", "circle_data")]
 )

-# "From the output of op1 (the input op), pull out the 0th indexed output
+# "Pass the output of op1 (the MLP module) as input to the head_module"
-# (i.e., the only output) and send it through the head_module"
 op2 = Operation(
-    name="circle_head", module_name="circle_head_module", inputs=[("base_mlp", 0)]
+    name="circle_head", module_name="circle_head_module", inputs=["base_mlp"]
 )

-task_flow = [op1, op2]
+op_sequence = [op1, op2]
 ```

-A dictionary containing the outputs of all operations will then go into a loss function to calculate the loss (e.g., cross-entropy) during training or an output function (e.g., softmax) to convert the logits into a prediction.
+The output of the final operation will then go into a loss function to calculate the loss (e.g., cross-entropy) during training or an output function (e.g., softmax) to convert the logits into a prediction.
-Both of these functions ([cross_entropy_from_outputs](https://snorkel.readthedocs.io/en/redux/packages/_autosummary/classification/snorkel.classification.cross_entropy_from_outputs.html#snorkel.classification.cross_entropy_from_outputs) and [softmax_from_outputs](https://snorkel.readthedocs.io/en/redux/packages/_autosummary/classification/snorkel.classification.cross_entropy_with_probs_from_outputs.html#snorkel.classification.cross_entropy_with_probs_from_outputs)) accept as an argument the name of the operation whose output they should use to calculate their respective values.
-In this case, that will be the `circle_head` operation.
-We indicate that here with the `partial` helper method, which can set the value of that keyword argument before the function is actually called.
-(As you'll see below, for common classification tasks, the default values for these arguments often suffice).

 Each `Task` also specifies which metrics it supports, which are bundled together in a `Scorer` object.
 For this tutorial, we'll just look at accuracy.